 2) Keep it brief

-Be to the point with the message.
+Get to the point with your message.
 Someone who receives a short, tailored message is more likely to respond – Remember, if you are adding a note on a LinkedIn invitation, there is a 300-character limit!

 3) State connection first

-By mentioning your connection first, it gives the recipient a reason to care.
-It will maximize your chances of getting your message read.
-Examples of connections may be interest in a similar role or company, alumni, or maybe a professor or mentor introduced you.
+Mentioning your connection up front gives the recipient a reason to care and increases the chances your message will be read.
+Examples of connections include a shared interest in a role or company, alumni affiliation, or a professor or mentor who referred you.

 4) Tell them why you’d like to connect